Fec16/os232/links.md

 13. [File System Implementation](https://pages.cs.wisc.edu/~remzi/OSTEP/file-implementation.pdf),
 A journal explaining the concept of file systems, how it works, and its implementations.
 It also covers file systems implementation in Linux and Windows. <br>

+14. [Text Editor: Vi vs Nano](https://www.cbtnuggets.com/blog/technology/system-admin/vi-vs-nano-which-is-the-best-text-editor), An article comparing two of the most popular text editor in Linux.
+Briefly, Vi is a more complex and powerful text editor.
+Meanwhile, Nano is light and simpler. <br>

+15. [Advanced Bash-Scripting Guide](https://tldp.org/LDP/abs/html/index.html), An article with 30 chapters of Scripting Guides.
+From the simplest introduction into more complex topics such as variables, functions, and scripts developments. <br>

+16. [Linux From Scratch](https://www.linuxfromscratch.org/lfs/), The official "Linux from Scratch" website.
+Simple dan well designed with a full tutorial to build your own Linux.
+One of the best Linux tutorial anyone could fine, complete with detailed instructions for every chapter. <br>